 The museum is also home to a number of exhibits on contemporary art and design.
 The Albertinum Museum is open to visitors and makes for a lovely sight, especially during Christmas when the castle is decorated with festive lights.

 The Loschwitz Bridge is a large suspension bridge built in 1897 and is one of the most recognizable landmarks in Dresden.
 The bridge spans over the Elbe River and makes for a lovely sight when lit up at night.
 The bridge will be decorated with festive lights if you’re in Dresden during Christmas.

 What German food is popular in Saxony?

-The most popular meats at Saxony are pork, veal, and duck.
-Popular side dishes include dumplings, sauerkraut, potatoes, bread dumplings, and potato pancakes.
+The most popular meats in Saxony are pork, veal, and duck.
+Popular side dishes include dumplings, sauerkraut, potatoes, bread, and potato pancakes.
 Popular desserts include various types of fruit tarts and plum dumplings.

 What languages are spoken in Saxony?

 The three main languages spoken in Saxony are German, Sorbian, and Czech.
 English is also widely spoken in the region.